defold/defold/README.md

 In that web app manager, you can see the console output, take screenshots or show other web developer options for the phone.

-## Flash

-**TODO**

-* Investigate mutex and dmProfile overhead.
-Removing DM_PROFILE, DM_COUNTER, dmMutex::Lock and dmMutex::Unlock from dmMessage::Post resulted in 4x improvement
-* Verify that exceptions are disabled

 ## Asset loading

 Assets can be loaded from file-system, from an archive or over http.